WireCell/wirecell.github.io/manual.md

     $ wire-cell -c uboone/fourdee.jsonnet

-This relies on the `WIRECELL_PATH` to include the `cfg/` directory as well as any directories holding any configuration data files referenced by the configuration.
+This relies on the `WIRECELL_PATH` to include the `cfg/` directory as well as any other directories holding any configuration data files referenced by the configuration.

 <a id="developer-configuration"></a>